top of page

 Our Science

-Cell differentiation and the acquisition of cellular identity are fundamental processes in multicellular organisms.
-In the Nachmani lab, we investigate translation-based mechanisms that shape and maintain cell identity.
-Our research focuses on ribosomal RNA modifications as key regulators of ribosome function and drivers of cell-type-specific translation programs.
-We study how specialized translation contributes to cellular behavior in physiological and pathological contexts, including normal hematopoiesis, leukemia, drug sensitivity and viral infection.
+Acquisition of cell identity is a fundamental process in multicellular organisms.
+In the Nachmani lab, we explore translation as a determinant of cell identity.
+Our research focuses on (but is not limited to) ribosomal RNA modifications as key regulators of ribosome function and drivers of cell-type-specific translation.
+We study dynamics of ribosomal RNA modifications and of translation, and how these contribute to cellular identity and function in physiological and pathological contexts.
+Our work spans normal hematopoiesis as well as disease settings including leukemia, drug response, and viral infection.

-We utilize state-of-the-art molecular and genomic technologies, including ribosome profiling, RNA modification sequencing, and whole-genome functional genetic screens.
-These approaches are combined with ex-vivo stem cell systems and in-vivo disease models, such as bone marrow transplantation, genetically engineered mouse models, and leukemia xenografts.
-Using this strategy we connect molecular mechanisms with functional outcomes and therapeutic potential for human disease.
+To address these questions, we employ state-of-the-art molecular and genomic technologies, including ribosome profiling, diverse RNA modification sequencing approaches, and whole-genome functional genetic screens.
+We combine these approaches with ex-vivo stem cell systems and in-vivo disease models as bone marrow transplantation, genetic models and leukemia xenografts.
+Using this combination we connect new molecular insights with functional outcomes to reveal their therapeutic potential for human disease.

 For more details about (some) of our on-going projects check “Research“.